AnqiLeee/LLMs-psychotherapy-RCT/README.md

-# pilot-data-analysis
+# LLMs-psychotherapy-RCT

+This repository is the official codebase for our work: **_Can LLMs Deliver Psychotherapy on Par with Trained Human Professionals_**?

-This repository is designed for power analysis and further data analysis, for reproducing the results of our analysis on the pilot data.
+It currently contains the methods and parameters for conducting power analysis, as well as the analysis code for the pilot data.